snork-nbl/OAuth-2.0/README.md

 # OAuth2 DeviceFlow Client

 This library implements the OAuth2 authorization flow for for browserless and input constrained devices.
 The implementation conforms to limited device authorization [spec](https://tools.ietf.org/html/draft-ietf-oauth-device-flow-05).
-The Client is tested and verified on the Firebase authorization flow.

 Basic functionality consists of following actions: